Meet Leslie

 Mom and Wife

 Most importantly, Leslie is a mom.
-While raising twin boys on James Island with her husband and their rescue pup, Leslie understands and is invested in the importance of preserving our way of life and ensuring the future of Charleston for generations to come.
-Leslie will work to promote public access to green spaces, water and play to build and maintain a community that works for all of us.
+While raising twin boys on James Island with her husband and their rescue dog, Leslie understands and is invested in the importance of preserving our way of life and ensuring the future of Charleston for generations to come.
+Leslie works every day to promote public access to green spaces and water, improve our parks and invest in recreation to build and maintain a community that works for all of us.